 Learn to play this song, and you’re ready to make every encounter with your loved one worthwhile.
 The patterns for strumming the chords are simple, although you can always add a few fingerpicking techniques later.
 Newbies will like the fact that the song can be transposed to only four easy chords.
 However, I strongly recommend playing the original chords of the song once you’ve developed your guitar-playing confidence.

 |Tabs||View More Than Words by Extreme Tabs Here|

 This is one of the trickiest songs you can ever play.
 That is if you do decide to play it arpeggio.
 However, it is worth noting that Extreme wrote this 1990 song specifically for the acoustic guitar.
 It makes perfect sense that aspiring acoustic guitarists learn to play this song, even if it means playing it using conventional strumming techniques.

 Strumming More than Words is easy enough.
 However, it will not give you the beautiful harmonics that you can get from the song if you play it fingerstyle.
 That is why I suggest building your confidence in playing the rhythm first.
-Once you get the hand of it, you should be able to execute the iconic slap-hook of the original song.
+Once you get the hang of it, you should be able to execute the iconic slap-hook of the original song.